blockchain-unitn/skyledger-blockchain/README.md

 # SkyLedger BlockChain

-This project implements a UTM (Unmanned Traffic Management) flight permission system using Solidity smart contracts and Hardhat.
+This project implements a UTM (Unmanned Traffic Management) flight permission system using Avalanche Blockchain with Solidity smart contracts and Hardhat.
 It includes:

+- `DroneIdentityNFT` contract (ERC721) for creation and management of NFTs of the drones
+- `Zone` contract for creation and management of Airzones
 - `RoutePermission` contract for drone route pre-authorization and validation.
+- `RouteLogging` contract is a smart contract for recording and managing drone flight route data.
 - `Operator` contract for operator registration, reputation management, and token spending.
 - `ReputationToken` contract (ERC20) for tracking operator reputation in the system.
-- `DroneIdentityNFT` contract for creation of NFT of the drones
 - `ViolationsAlerting` contract for storing on the blockchain the violated positions of the drones
 - Hardhat configuration with TypeScript and TypeChain.
 - Example scripts for deployment and end-to-end testing.